-Just like most cellular phones, the iPhone uses a SIM card to determine the phone number, carrier, and features are available for the account.
-However, the iPhone does not store contacts and phone numbers on the SIM card.
+Like most cellular phones, the iPhone uses a SIM card to determine the phone number, carrier, and features that are available for the account.
+Unlike some phones, the iPhone doesn't store contacts and phone numbers on the SIM card.

 - Remove the SIM card from your iPhone and replace it with the SIM card from your old phone.

-- Your phone may need to reactivate.
+- Your phone might need to reactivate.
 If so, connect to iTunes.

 - Tap Settings > Mail, Contacts, Calendars > Import SIM Contacts.

-- Remove your old SIM card from your new iPhone and reinstall the SIM card that came with it.
+- Remove your old SIM card from your new iPhone and put back the SIM card that came with it.

-When troubleshooting any phone-related issues, please check that the SIM card in the device is from a supported carrier.
+When helping with any phone-related issues, make sure that the SIM card in the device is from a supported carrier.

 Find more information about swapping the SIM card.